barbaradenney/portfolio/content/posts/ai-assisted-prototyping-tab-components-design-systems.md

 Working through these different complexities in flat files and mockups would be challenging.
 Rather than mock up each version in Figma, I turned to ChatGPT to prototype them directly in code.
 I described the desired behavior, required it to use the USWDS as a framework, and it returned HTML, CSS, and JavaScript that I pasted into CodePen.

-It wasn't entirely hands-free—there were major adjustments needed to update styles and refine the code.
+It wasn't entirely hands-free.
+There were major adjustments needed to update styles and refine the code.
 However, the AI-generated base saved hours of work.
 The end result was:
 - A working prototype I could test at different screen sizes
 - Real code I could hand off to developers
 - A shareable demo for async feedback from the team